Aaron Swartz: Funeral and memorial gatherings

 Swartz's funeral services were held on January 15, 2013, at Central Avenue Synagogue in Highland Park, Illinois.
 Tim Berners-Lee, creator of the World Wide Web, delivered a eulogy.
+He is buried at Shalom Memorial Park in Arlington Heights.
 The same day, The Wall Street Journal published a story based in part on an interview with Taren Stinebrickner-Kauffman.
 She told the Journal that Swartz lacked the money to pay for a trial and "it was too hard for him to ... make that part of his life go public" by asking for help.
 He was also distressed, she said, because two of his friends had just been subpoenaed and because he no longer believed that MIT would try to stop the prosecution.

 Several memorials followed soon afterward.
 On January 19, hundreds attended a memorial at the Cooper Union, speakers at which included Taren Stinebrickner-Kauffman, open source advocate Doc Searls, Creative Commons' Glenn Otis Brown, journalist Quinn Norton, Roy Singham of ThoughtWorks, and David Segal of Demand Progress.
 On January 24, there was a memorial at the Internet Archive headquarters in San Francisco (video) with speakers including Stinebrickner-Kauffman, Alex Stamos, Brewster Kahle, Peter Eckersley, and Carl Malamud.
 On February 4, a memorial was held in the Cannon House Office Building on Capitol Hill; speakers at this memorial included Senator Ron Wyden and Representatives Darrell Issa, Alan Grayson, and Jared Polis, and other lawmakers in attendance included Senator Elizabeth Warren and Representatives Zoe Lofgren and Jan Schakowsky.
+Harvey Silverglate was a featured speaker at a rally by Demand Progress in Swartz's memory.
 A memorial also took place on March 12 at the MIT Media Lab.

+On February 2, 2025, a statue of Aaron was unveiled at the Internet Archive.
+This was organized by Pablo Peniche and Lisa Rein.
+The statue now stands in the lobby of the Internet Archive in San Francisco, California.

 Swartz's family recommended GiveWell for donations in his memory, an organization that Swartz admired, had collaborated with and was the sole beneficiary of his will.

 Response

 U.S. Department of Justice

-Carmen M. Ortiz, then U.S. Attorney for the District of Massachusetts, "As a parent and a sister, I can only imagine the pain felt by the family and friends of Aaron Swartz, […] I must, however, make clear that this office's conduct was appropriate in bringing and handling this case."
+Carmen M. Ortiz, then U.S. Attorney for the District of Massachusetts, said in a statement: "As a parent and a sister, I can only imagine the pain felt by the family and friends of Aaron Swartz, [...]
+I must, however, make clear that this office's conduct was appropriate in bringing and handling this case."